AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49527-graphql-company-roles-don't-display-pagination-correctly.md

 ---
 # ACSD-49527: GraphQL company roles don't display pagination correctly

-The ACSD-49527 patch fixes the issue where the Adobe Commerce issue where the GraphQL company roles don't display pagination correctly.
+The ACSD-49527 patch fixes the issue where the GraphQL company roles don't display pagination correctly.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49527.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions